Message from the Director

 Dear Colleagues and Friends,

-As we march into spring, all of us here at the Center for OCD and Related Disorders at Columbia would like to thank you for your support as we work to advance our understanding of and treatments for OCD.
+We hope you all had lovely summers!
+As we head into the Fall, all of us at the Center for OCD and Related Disorders at Columbia would like to thank you for your support as we work to advance our understanding of and treatments for OCD.
 Here are some updates!

-- Novel therapeutics: We are partnering with Biohaven Pharmaceuticals to investigate the potential efficacy of a novel glutamate modulator.
-We are recruiting individuals with OCD who are taking an SSRI or clomipramine.
+- Novel therapeutics: We have partnered with Biohaven Pharmaceuticals to investigate the efficacy of a novel medication that affects the brain’s glutamate system.
+We are seeking individuals with OCD who are taking an SRI, and still experiencing clinically significant symptoms.

-- Reproducible brain signatures of OCD: We are excited by the launch of our global collaboration.
-We are using state of the art imaging methods to examine multiple brain circuits thought to underlie OCD behavior at five expert research sites spanning five countries (U.S., Brazil, India, Netherlands, and South Africa).
-Identifying brain signatures of measurable behaviors and clinical symptoms will provide robust new treatment targets and help pave the way to precision psychiatry where individual brain signatures can help guide treatment choices.
+- Brain signatures of OCD: In collaboration with OCD experts across five countries, we are using imaging methods to examine multiple brain circuits thought to underlie OCD behavior.
+Identifying brain signatures of OCD will provide robust new treatment targets and help pave the way to precision psychiatry where individual brain signatures can help guide treatment choices.

-- Cannabinoid system and OCD: We are investigating the potential of cannabinoids to reduce OCD symptoms.
+- Cannabinoids and OCD: We are investigating the effects of cannabinoids on OCD symptoms.

 Thank you in advance to all who participate in our research, refer patients to us, and/or support our cause through donations.
-With your support, we are empowered to move the field forward.
-On behalf of everyone on the OCD team, we wish you a wonderful spring.
+With your support, let’s advance the field!
+On behalf of the OCD team, we wish you a wonderful Fall.

 Helen Blair Simpson, MD, PhD